anhlequoc/ReactTimer/README.md

   - create new file in root: karma.conf.js to configure karma.
 This is configure file for karma
   - run first test in app/tests/app.test.jsx

+### Clip 69.
+Adding routes container components
+  - add two new files: countdown.jsx and timer.jsx
+  - using route modules to link modules